 - the metric calculation should be consistent and quantifiable

-The following key operational SaaS sales KPIs and benchmarks are critical for planning company growth and expenses as well as to identify weaknesses – or strengths – in sales productivity and structures.
+The following key operational SaaS sales KPIs and benchmarks are critical for planning company growth and expenses and identifying weaknesses – or strengths – in sales productivity and structures.
 Every SaaS company should know these SaaS Sales KPIs and be tracking and benchmarking themselves against peers and market leaders.

 4 SaaS Sales KPIs and How to Calculate Them

 Average quota attainment: Average quota attainment is used for several different reasons: